micro-os-plus/web-jekyll/_posts/releases/2016-09-15-micro-os-plus-v6-3-7-released.md

 ---

-Version v6.3.7 is the first **µOS++ IIIe/CMSIS++** public release.
+Version v6.3.7 is the first **µOS++/CMSIS++** public release.
 The major additions are the advanced memory management features, which allow deterministic and non-fragmenting allocations in controlled environments.

 ## Download